PhysicsCodesLab/TensorLabXD.jl/docs/src/man/categories.md

 This concludes the most important categorical definitions and structures that we want to discuss for the category ``\mathbf{Vect}``, but which can also be realized in other categories.
-In particular, the interface of TensorXD.jl could *in principle* represent morphisms from any ``𝕜``-linear monoidal category, but assumes categories with duals to be pivotal and in fact spherical, and categories with a braiding to be ribbon categories.
+In particular, the interface of TensorLabXD.jl could *in principle* represent morphisms from any ``𝕜``-linear monoidal category, but assumes categories with duals to be pivotal and in fact spherical, and categories with a braiding to be ribbon categories.
 A dagger ribbon category where the braiding is symmetric, i.e. a dagger category which is also a compact closed category and where the right (co)evaluation is given via the dagger of the left (co)evaluation is called a **dagger compact** category.
 This is the playground of quantum mechanics of bosonic and fermionic systems.
-However, we also allow for non-symmetric braiding in TensorXD.jl, though this functionality is currently much more limited.
+However, we also allow for non-symmetric braiding in TensorLabXD.jl, though this functionality is currently much more limited.

 Again studying the category ``\mathbf{SVect}_{ℂ}`` (now explicitly over the complex